This program is supported by the Fogarty International Center / NIH 1R25TW009248 Research Ethics Initiative grant.

 B Level: Intermediate (June 25-29, 2018)

 C Level: Scientific production (June 25-29, 2018)

-The aim of the course is research capacity building through local and international collaborations.
+The aim of the course is research capacity building through local and international research collaborations.
 The first week of the course aims to introduce the basic concepts in statistics and epidemiology.
-The second week aims to facilitate implementation of research capacity with a solid background on ethical concepts.
-The course covers the classes on research methodology, grant writing, publishing and ethics in health sciences.
+The second week aims to facilitate implementation of research capacity based on ethical principles.

 WHAT THE PARTICIPANTS WILL GAIN?

 • Define basic statistical and epidemiological concepts

 • Evaluate methodology in scientific publications

 • Control data collection and management

 • How to read and write scientific papers